The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

 For the gamer

-Now that this mega popular gaming console is back in stock, you can finally get him one just in time for the holidays.
-Pair it with a few games, and he’ll be permanently glued to the TV until at least New Years.
+Now that this mega popular gaming console isn't selling out every other day, you can finally get him one.
+Pair it with a few games, and he’ll be permanently obsessed.
 The two controllers are removable for multiplayer games, if he wants to let the kids get in on the fun too.

 42. Patagonia Isthmus Wind-Resistant Water-Repellent Hooded Parka

-For the guy who needs a new winter coat
+For the guy who needs a transitional jacket

 43. ‘The Intelligent Investor: The Definitive Book on Value Testing’

 For the stock market enthusiast

 Um, this book has amassed almost 9,000 five-star reviews, so we’d say it’s worth a read for anybody interested in investing.
 First published in 1949, author Benjamin Graham’s wisdom still holds true, and it’s been updated by financial journalist Jason Zweig to speak to today’s market.